A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Assessing Lightweight Block Ciphers using

 \subsection{Evaluation Metrics}

-To evaluate the efficacy of the \attackname/ across different settings, we performed a comprehensive assessment using a DL model to classify ciphertexts into two distinct classes, $\xi_{1}$ and $\xi_{2}$.
+To evaluate the efficacy of the \attackname\ across different settings, we performed a comprehensive assessment using a DL model to classify ciphertexts into two distinct classes, $\xi_{1}$ and $\xi_{2}$.
 This evaluation employs three key metrics: Accuracy, True Positive Rate (TPR), and True Negative Rate (TNR), similar to the metrics considered in studies by \cite{GA19, ABDGTHQQT21-gohr-follow-up} that explore differential attacks in the SPECK32/64 encryption scheme.
+Furthermore, accuracy, TPR, and TNR were specifically chosen because they collectively provide clear insights into model biases, detection capabilities, and overall effectiveness in distinguishing ciphertext classes.

 Accuracy gauges the model's overall effectiveness at correctly classifying ciphertexts belonging to class $\xi_{1}$ or $\xi_{2}$.
 We calculate accuracy as the proportion of correct classification—both true positives and true negatives—out of the total ciphertexts examined.
-High accuracy indicates the model's competence in consistently distinguishing between ciphertexts derived from the SPECK32/64 encryption algorithm, under variations in keys or encryption rounds.
+A higher accuracy value reflects superior model performance in discriminating accurately between ciphertexts associated with classes $\xi_{1}$ and $\xi_{2}$.

 True Positive Rate (TPR), or sensitivity, specifically measures the model's precision in identifying ciphertexts that genuinely belong to class $\xi_{1}$.
 This metric is crucial for cryptographic applications as it reflects the model's ability to capture the unique characteristics expected from $\xi_{1}$ under particular encryption conditions.
 High TPR is vital, especially in situations where failing to correctly identify a ciphertext from $\xi_{1}$ could pose significant security threats.